stfc/ansible-jupyter/README.md

   * Similarly, deleting users on the LDAP server does not delete JupyterHub users, and vice versa
   * Admin privileges on the LDAP server are unrelated to JupyterHub admin privileges
 - Secondary LDAP servers are not currently supported

+#### Creating FreeIPA accounts

+Scripts are avaiable in `/scripts` to create (`create_users.py`) and delete (`delete_users.py`) groups of FreeIPA users.
+The configuration for your FreeIPA server must be entered in `freeipa_config.yml` within the same directory, and the `python_freeipa` package must be installed.

+For example, to create 20 users of the form `jupyter-user-x` and save the usernames and passwords in a text file, run:

+`python3 scripts/create_users.py --basename "jupyter-user" --first_index 1 --last_index 20 > users.txt`

 ## Deploying Jupyter hub
 ### Variables (`/playbooks/deploy_jhub.yml`)